 The trend in computer design has been to make page sizes larger

-and larger over the past decade or so.
+and larger over the past three decades or so.

 Current page sizes